-- \boxtimes Interview(s) with administrative staff.
+- ☑ Interview(s) with administrative staff.

 - \square Interview(s) with residents.

-- □ Review of setting's policy and procedure
+- ⊠ Review of setting's policy and procedure

-- □ Observation made during on-site visit
+- ☐ Observation made during on-site visit

-- State license requirements: As required under MN Statute 144G.11 "Assisted living facilities:(1) are subject to and must comply with chapter 504B;" and MN Statute 363A.10, Subdivision 1.
+- ⊠ State license requirements: As required under MN Statute 144G.11 "Assisted living facilities:(1) are subject to and must comply with chapter 504B;" and MN Statute 363A.10, Subdivision 1.
 Reasonable modifications/accommodations.
 "For purposes of section 363A.09, discrimination includes:(1) a refusal to permit, at the expense of the disabled person, reasonable modifications of existing premises occupied or to be occupied by the disabled person if modifications may be necessary to afford the disabled person full enjoyment of the premises; a landlord may, where it is reasonable to do so, condition permission for a modification on the renter agreeing to restore the interior of the premises to the condition that existed before the modification, excluding reasonable wear and tear; (2) a refusal to make reasonable accommodations in rules, policies, practices, or services, when accommodations may be necessary to afford a disabled person equal opportunity to use and enjoy a dwelling."

-Setting's policy/procedures were reviewed and are compliant with HCBS settings rule requirements.
+Setting's policy/procedures were reviewed and are compliant with HCBS rule requirements.
 This right is reviewed with the resident upon move-in.
-Staff are trained on this right at hire and as part of staff annually training on the HCBS rule and Assisted Living Bill of Rights.
-The Tenant Handbook says "Tenants have the right to access the physical environment including common areas, laundry, dining rooms to the extent desired.
+Staff are trained on this right at hire and as part of staff annual training on the HCBS rule and Assisted Living Bill of Rights.
+The Tenant handbook says "Tenants have the right to access the physical environment including common areas, laundry, dining rooms to the extent desired.
 Tenants needing a reasonable accommodation should inform the Manager's office in writing".
 The setting also has some apartments that are specifically adapted for residents who have mobility support needs.
-Observed accessibility items in peoples' apartments.
-One resident had grab bars in the bathrooms and on the wall.
+The apartments observed during the visit had grab bars in the bathrooms and on the wall.
+Observed wide hallways and railings for easier navigation.
+The residents interviewed said they have no trouble getting around the building or feeling safe in their apartments.